UWPCE-PythonCert-ClassRepos/SP_Python220B_2019/students/mattcasari/lesson06/assignment/notes.rst

 - Add generator for increment functions
     a) create generator
     b) complete year_count outside of loop

+- Try using csv.DictReader instead of csv.reader

+- Try using Pandas
+    a) Use pandas.csv_reader to load Data
+    b) Use pandas functions to work on data to test speed.

 Tests and refactoring performed
 ===============================